Build user generated content that matters for your store

 Use compelling headlines and digestible content.
 Address the customer by their name.
 Make it more personal with ‘friendly’ words similar to how you would address your colleague.

 You can even add a handwritten note among several other customer retention techniques list in our blog.
 Unless an email template is unique, personalized and ‘catchy’, it will likely be ignored immediately.

 Secondly, emails need to be sent only after segmenting customers based on their interests.
-To execute this, split the customer database into smaller groups and send emails with content that matter the most to them.
-Divide the email list based on age, gender, location, post purchases, last activity, loyalty and cart abandoners.
+To execute this, split the customer database into smaller groups and send emails with content that matters the most to them.
+Divide the email list based on age, gender, location, past purchases, last activity, loyalty, and cart abandoners.

 It is estimated that 61% of online customers read user reviews before making their purchase decision.
-Further, nearly 71% customers are likely to purchase from eCommerce sites with user reviews.
-Therefore, collecting reviews and feedback from emails post purchase continuously, is important and crucial for your eCommerce success.
+Further, nearly 71% of customers are likely to purchase from eCommerce sites with user reviews.
+Therefore, collecting reviews and feedback from emails post-purchase continuously is important and crucial for your eCommerce success.

-As a token of appreciation for the customers’ effort to write reviews for you, it is recommended to reward them like providing a discount on next purchase.
-It is advisable to make the incentive lucrative, when you have received fewer reviews than expected.
+As a token of appreciation for the customers’ effort to write reviews for you, it is recommended to reward them like providing a discount on the next purchase.
+It is advisable to make the incentive lucrative when you have received fewer reviews than expected.